-This article will look at some examples of BEC attacks that have cost organizations money, time, and reputation — to help you avoid making the same mistakes.
+But what does a BEC attack look like in real-life?
+This article details 16 examples of BEC attacks that have cost victims money, time, and reputation, to help you avoid making the same mistakes.

 The scam took place between 2013 and 2015 — and the man at the center of this BEC attack, Evaldas Rimasauskas, was sentenced to five years in prison in 2019.